DexterLagan/auto-search/README.md

 # Build Instructions
 The app is made with Xojo 2019r3.1.
 Simply download the project file and icon, then build a standalone executable for any platform.

+## License

+Auto-Search is free software; see [LICENSE](https://github.com/DexterLagan/auto-search/blob/main/LICENSE) for more details.